Process Optimisation with Time Blocking

 How could incorporating more flexible intervals in your day help reduce stress and improve your overall productivity?

-"Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year – and underestimate what they can achieve in a decade!" - Tony Robbins
+"Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year – and underestimate what they can achieve in a decade!" - Tony Robbins (American Author)

 Time blocking can change the way you manage your day, but like any method, it's most effective when you make it your own.
 Take time to think about what works best for you and be flexible.
 Life isn't always predictable, so leave room for adjustments.
 Start small - don't overwhelm yourself by blocking out every minute of the day.
 Experiment with a few key tasks and build from there.
 Over time, you'll find the right balance that maximises productivity while keeping you focused and in control of your schedule.